Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-We use these principles to give several examples of how to extend strands on the boundary of a (fragment of) web graph to the interior.
 In what follows, suppose $G_-$ and $G_+$ are web graphs that differ only in the web graph fragments shown in Figure~\ref{figure: equivalent stranding sets -- no interior faces}.
-Assume that the strands that enter and exit each fragment are fixed, or equivalently that the binary labels on the boundary edges are fixed.
+Assume that the simple strands that enter and exit each fragment are fixed, or equivalently that the binary labels on the boundary edges are fixed.
 We will explicitly provide natural bijections between the valid strandings on $G_-$ and $G_+$.
-The key observations are 1) that strands either pass through the graph or form a closed cycle inside the graph and 2) that these graphs conserve integer flow, which by Corollary~\ref{corollary: relative position of omitted edge for binary} is true if and only if they conserve binary flow.
-The general principles given below recur in arguments about strandings, and the specific examples return in the last section of this paper.
+The key observations are 1) that simple strands either pass through the graph or form a closed cycle inside the graph and 2) that these graphs conserve integer flow, which by Corollary~\ref{corollary: relative position of omitted edge for binary} is true if and only if they conserve binary flow.

 \begin{lemma} Suppose $G_-$ and $G_+$ are web graphs that differ only in the web graph fragments shown in Figure~\ref{figure: equivalent stranding sets -- no interior faces}, with boundary binary labels $\vec{b}_1, \vec{b}_2, \vec{b}_3, \vec{b}_4$ fixed.
 The web graphs $G_-$ and $G_+$ each have at most one valid stranding compatible with this choice of boundary.
 Moreover there is a valid stranding $S_- \in \mathcal{S}tr(G_-)$ compatible with this boundary if and only if there is a valid stranding $S_+ \in \mathcal{S}tr(G_+)$ compatible with this boundary.
-In that case, for all $(i,j)$ the strandings share the same set of flows, namely $L_{(i,j)}(S_-) = L_{(i,j)}(S_+)$. \end{lemma}
+In that case, this pair of strandings shares the same set of $(i,j)$ strands for each $(i,j)$ , namely $L_{(i,j)}(S_-) = L_{(i,j)}(S_+)$. \end{lemma}

 \begin{proof} For the graphs in the first row, we can see from the identities in the third column that strandings of $G_-$ and $G_+$ exist if and only if $\vec{b}_4=\vec{b}_1+\vec{b}_2+\vec{b}_3$, and in this case, the strandings compatible with these vectors are uniquely determined.
 Similarly for the second row, the identities in the third column imply that a stranding exists for $G_-$ if and only if one exists for $G_+$, and in this case, the strandings are uniquely determined.
 In particular, $\vec{y}_1=\vec{x}_2$, and $\vec{y}_2=\vec{x}_1$.